Skip to main content

 ZITI_ROUTER_PORT=3022

-# configure oauth for public shares
+# optionally configure oauth for public shares

 # zrok version, e.g., 1.0.0